Probably, the most common concern when shopping on AliExpress is this: “do I have to pay customs?”.

 In Australia, customs fees are paid directly through AliExpress on purchases under AUD $1000.
 Usually a 10%, which is applied directly in the shopping cart.
 AliExpress collects the Australian Goods and Services Tax (GST) and forwards it to the Australian Taxation Office; this way, you avoid having to pay anything when it arrives in Australia.

 If your package is worth more than AUD $1000, then you will have to pay customs when the order enters the country (customs will calculate the amount according to the type of product and its price).

 You will receive a notification with the documentation you have to provide and the steps to follow.
 So, if in your shipment tracking the status “in customs” shows up, don't worry, the packages will still go through customs in China and Australia to avoid any illegal material to be sent in the packages.

 I have received a notification from customs, what do I do?

-If your package has been stopped, you will receive a letter asking you to go to Customs or a check of the payment of the product so that we can calculate the customs costs according to the product cost.
+If your package has been stopped, you will receive a letter asking you to go to Customs or to provide a check of the payment so they can calculate the customs costs according to the product cost.

 Can I not accept the package?

 Despite online rumors, it is usually a bad idea to choose not to respond to your country's customs letter.
 When buying from AliExpress, the buyer is responsible for any customs charges, so if the product is returned, it means losing the money for the order.